-Beaver County (the "County") and the Town of Tofield (the "Town") adopted their original IDP in 2008.
-Only one amendment to the IDP has been adopted during the lifespan of the original IDP - an amendment in 2018 to update mapping to reflect Tofield's 2010 annexation.
+Beaver County (the "County") and the Village of Holden (the "Village") adopted their original IDP in 2008.
+No amendments to the IDP were considered during the lifespan of the original IDP.
 In 2017, extensive amendments to the MGA came into force.
 Among these amendments were requirements for neighbouring municipalities to enter into mandatory ICFs and IDPs.
 The content requirements of IDPs were also expanded so that they also address transportation matters, intermunicipal programs, and environmental matters.
-In response to the MGA amendments, the County and the Town initiated its first formal update to the IDP in 2018 (the "Project"), coinciding with preparation of their new mandatory ICF.
+In response to the MGA amendments, the County and the Village initiated its first formal update to the IDP in 2018 (the "Project"), coinciding with preparation of their new mandatory ICF.

-In this Project, the County and the Town agreed to undertake the process for preparing and adopting, by bylaw, an updated IDP that will address the principles, policies and considerations outlined in this document.
-The County and the Town recognize that both municipalities are equals and have the right to accommodate growth and development.
-The County and the Town adopted the original IDP to establish a framework for managing growth for both municipalities.
-In addition to meeting all requirements of the recently amended MGA, the intent of this updated IDP is to build on the established land use patterns and continue efforts to promote development of employment areas, residential neighbourhoods, major institutions, and public recreation and open space in a flexible, orderly and sustainable manner.
+In this Project, the County and the Village agreed to undertake the process for preparing and adopting, by bylaw, an updated IDP that will address the principles, policies and considerations outlined in this document.
+The County and the Village recognize that both municipalities are equals and have the right to accommodate growth and development.
+The County and the Village adopted the original IDP to establish a framework for managing growth for both municipalities.
+In addition to meeting all requirements of the recently amended MGA, the intent of this updated IDP is to build on the established land use patterns and continue efforts to promote development of employment areas, residential neighbourhoods, major institutions and public recreation and open space in a flexible, orderly and sustainable manner.

-The County and the Town will, through this IDP, coordinate development opportunities in the short-term and long-term to ensure that landowners and the Beaver Region18 capitalize on economic development opportunities including accommodating demand for housing supply.
-This strategy is aimed at preserving economic development opportunities around major transportation corridors, such as Highways 14, 834, and 626.
+The County and the Village will, through this IDP, coordinate development opportunities in the short-term and long-term to ensure that landowners and the Beaver Region capitalize on economic development opportunities including accommodating demand for housing supply.
+This strategy is aimed at preserving economic development opportunities around major transportation corridors, such as Highways 14 and 855.

-The updated IDP responds to the Town's desire to maintain a 20-year land supply within its municipal boundaries and identifies a 50-year land supply requirement in the IDP area.
-This strategy underscores mutual acknowledgement of both the County Council and the Town Council that there are opportunities for both municipalities to provide areas of future development, local services, housing, and employment.
+The updated IDP responds to the Village's desire to maintain a 20-year land supply within its municipal boundaries, and identifies a 50-year land supply requirement in the IDP area.
+This strategy underscores mutual acknowledgement of both the County Council and the Village Council that there are opportunities for both municipalities to provide areas of future development, local services, housing, and employment.

-The IDP, associated ICF, and any various cost sharing agreements together form the basis of cooperative effort between the County and the Town to work together to serve the needs of their communities.
+The IDP, associated ICF, and any various cost sharing agreements together form the basis of cooperative effort between the County and the Village to work together to serve the needs of their communities.
 Nothing contained within this IDP is intended to nor shall be interpreted as fettering either council's discretion.